bllanos/lean-rust-ffi/examples/sleep/README.md

 cargo run -p sleeper-lean --bin sequential
 ```

 Sleep and I/O operations in this program are implemented in Rust and are used as external definitions in Lean.
-The Lean code in [`Sequential.lean`](lean/sequential/Sequential.lean) and [`Sleeper.lean`](lean/sleeper/Sleeper.lean) is similar to that in the pure Lean version, [`Sequential.lean`](lean/pure_lean/Sequential.lean) and [`Sleeper.lean`](lean/pure_lean/Sleeper.lean), differing only in naming and in time data formats for easier integration with Rust code.
-The Rust code and the Lean code that wraps it were designed to have similar interfaces to Lean's standard library.
+The Lean code in [`Sequential.lean`](lean/sequential/Sequential.lean) and [`Sleeper.lean`](lean/sleeper/Sleeper.lean) is similar to that in the pure Lean version, [`pure_lean/Sequential.lean`](lean/pure_lean/Sequential.lean) and [`pure_lean/Sleeper.lean`](lean/pure_lean/Sleeper.lean), differing only in naming and in time data formats for easier integration with Rust code.
+The Rust code and the Lean code that wraps it were designed to have similar interfaces to the equivalent code in Lean's standard library.

 ### Concurrent